add2cal/add-to-calendar-button/README.md

 - If you require line breaks within the description, use `\n` or `<br>`.
 - If you set at least a name, startDate, and location, the script automatically generates schema.org rich data.
 Use a URL for the location and it will be labeled as online event.
 - Each generated button and option has a speaking id to be used for any tracking methods.
 Scheme: "atcb-btn-_IDENTIFIER_" or "atcb-btn-_IDENTIFIER_-google" (for the Google option) respectively.
 The _IDENTIFIER_ will be an automatic number, but can be overridden by providing the option `"identifier":"xyz"` (no special characters allowed; needs to be unique).
 - Each button comes with a dark and light mode.
-Set the option `lightMode` to "dark" or "light" explicitly, or use "system" to automatically adapt to the user's default setting, or use "bodyScheme" to look for the class "atcb-dark" at the body tag.
+Set the option `lightMode` to "dark" or "light" explicitly, or use "system" to automatically adapt to the user's default setting.
+You can also use "bodyScheme" to look for the class "atcb-dark" at the body tag and connect the button dynamically to the style of your website.
 - The default layout is more or less basic.
 Load the atcb-3d.min.css instead to have some more animations and depth.

 <br />